xwmx/nb/README.md

 #### Deleting Notes

-Deleting notes works the same, accepting an id, filename, or title to specify the note:
+Deleting notes works similarly to `edit` and `show`, accepting an id, filename, or title to specify the note:

 ```bash
 # delete note by id